gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 Apart from learning the commands of VS Code, this assignment was fairly straight forward.
+One good thing to remember is to always git push at the end of working on VS Code so all of your work is saved on github, and to git pull when opening VS Code to pull any information/changes made on github, this avoids getting VS Code and github out of sync and potentially losing your work.

 ## Fancy LED